willvieira/ms_STM-managed/manuscript/manuscript.md

 On one hand, succession ($\beta$) happens when either an occupied patch of pure boreal or temperate is colonized by species from the opposite composition, becoming then a mixed state.
 On the other hand, competitive exclusion ($\theta$) drives the transitions from mixed patches to either pure boreal or temperate, depending on the competitive ability of each of the pure states.

 ![Schema of the State and Transition Model [@Vissault2020] with integrated forest management practices.
 Directional arrows describe the possible transitions between the four forest states: (R)egeneration, (B)oreal, (T)emperate, and (M)ixed.
 For each arrow, equations represent how the transition between states is calculated, with parameters changing as a function of mean annual temperature and precipitation.
 In red are the parts of the equation describing the natural dynamics, which are reduced when the respective management practice is applied.
-The values of each of the 9 parameters are shown in supplementary figure 4.](manuscript/img/model_equation_fm.png){#fig:model}
+The values of each of the 9 parameters are shown in Figure S2.](manuscript/img/model_equation_fm.png){#fig:model}

 The functions describing transitions among states were evaluated using over 40,000 plots from the eastern North American forest inventory database, located between 57$^{\circ}$W to 96$^{\circ}$W and 35$^{\circ}$N to 52$^{\circ}$N [@Vissault2020].
 Time was discretized because of the seasonality of forest dynamics and the nature of forest inventory data.